Ryan McMahon Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers rank 11th in baseball in home runs surrendered (30 total, 1.1 per game).
+- Brewers pitchers combine to rank 12th in baseball in home runs allowed (32 total, 1.1 per game).

-- Peralta gets the start for the Brewers, his sixth of the season.
-He is 3-2 with a 3.14 ERA and 31 strikeouts in 28 2/3 innings pitched.
+- Lauer (3-2) takes the mound for the Brewers in his sixth start of the season.
+He's put together a 5.19 ERA in 26 2/3 innings pitched, with 23 strikeouts.

-- The righty last pitched on Wednesday against the Detroit Tigers, when he threw six innings, allowing no earned runs while giving up four hits.
+- The lefty's most recent time out came on Tuesday, April 25 against the Detroit Tigers, when he went three innings, surrendering four earned runs while allowing eight hits.

+- In five games this season, the 27-year-old has an ERA of 5.19, with 8 strikeouts per nine innings.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.